MMF-FE/vue-typescript/README.md

 > vue2.x that use typescript.

 ## Documentation
+- [vue-typescript](https://mmf-fe.github.io/vue-typescript/) common questions specific to this template are answered and each part is described in greater detail
 - [svgicon](https://github.com/MMF-FE/vue-svgicon): A tool to create svg icon components. (vue 2.x)
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template